 If your tooth doesn’t respond to teeth whitening, we may have to use a veneer or crown to make it look attractive again.
 The discoloration may even be a sign that the tooth has died inside.

 Tooth decay can also cause a single tooth to become discolored.
 Usually, the discoloration is concentrated in a limited part of the tooth, but when it gets very dark, the entire tooth might look darker than its neighbors.

 But a single discolored tooth may be a sign that you have a very bad cavity.
 When a tooth cavity reaches the interior of your tooth, the part where the living tooth is, called the pulp, it can infect the tooth.
 This infection causes the pulp to die, which can cause your tooth to turn dark in color.

 What’s Caused Your Tooth to Go Dark?

-If you have a single tooth that’s turned dark in color in Columbus, OH, we can help.
+If you have a single tooth that’s turned dark in color, we can help.
 We will evaluate the cause and recommend the best treatment to restore your healthy, beautiful smile.